-I’ve been using 1330v as a way to share my passion for reading and books for five years now.
+I’ve been using 1330v as a way to share my passion for reading and books for six years now.
 My goal is to share the books I’ve read, which are often books that are well-written but haven’t received the blogging attention that I feel they deserve.
 I have many roles in my life and being a blogger is just one of them, so until otherwise noted, 1330v is a serious but part-time labor of love.

-I don’t read gore, fitness and health, westerns, erotica, mysteries, thrillers, or romance genres.
+I don’t read books in gore, fitness and health, westerns, erotica, mysteries, thrillers, or romance genres.
 I also don’t read books that deal exclusively with sports.
 I’m currently accepting e-books in ePub and PDF formats.
 Self-published books are currently not being accepted.

 By accepting a review copy, I am not guaranteeing that I will read the book but I will try my best to do so.
 I understand the costs that goes into making a print or digital copy and also shipping.
 I only review books which I have something to add to the discussion of them.
 A great part of blogging is the conversations that go on between bloggers and their readers.
 If I feel like I don’t have anything to say, I won’t review it.
 It saves everyone time.

 I’m currently on advisory board for Bloggers Recommend, a fantastic group of bloggers that recommend great books every month.

 Once I finish with a review copy or ARC, I often give them to my local library staff to enjoy or fellow book bloggers.
 Finished copies are donated to the library’s collection.
 I would never sell an ARC.

 Feel free to email me at 1330vblog (AT) gmail (DOT) com about any questions, comments, or to pitch a book for possible review.